 For example, start by rigorously assessing the people you inherited.
 Plan to evolve the team into what you need it to be.
 Then, when you know the situation with your people, begin to align organisational design activities with your team restructuring activities.

 40% of internal job moves to pricing and commercial teams end in failure.

-You have likely inherited some outstanding performers (A players), some good ones (B players) and some core performers (C-players).
+You have likely inherited some outstanding performers (A players), some good ones (B players) and some core performers (C players).
 Start to improve your commercial skills now by sorting out who’s who and what roles people have played.
-Who are capable of making informed pricing decisions and who’s not, and how the group has worked in the past.
+Who is capable of making informed pricing decisions and who’s not, and how the group has worked in the past?